siderolabs/talos/website/content/v1.7/advanced/extension-services.md

 * `path: <path>`: wait for the `<path>` to exist
 * `network: [addresses, connectivity, hostname, etcfiles]`: wait for the specified network readiness checks to succeed
 * `time: true`: wait for the NTP time sync
+* `configuration: true`: wait for `ExtensionServicesConfig` resource with a name matching the extension name to be available.
+  The mounts specified in the `ExtensionServicesConfig` will be added as extra mounts to the extension service.

 ### `restart`